wildetudor/wildetudor.github.io/_pages/about.md

   - **NEWS: With colleagues from Vienna and Graz, I am organising a symposium dedicated to the theory and methods behind 3 key components of music psychology: imagery, prediction, and cultural evolution.
 Details [here](https://sites.google.com/view/escopmusiccognition/).
 Participation free (23-25 Feb '22).**

 I am an Oxford graduate with a passion for science and for music.
-I am presently a postdoc at the University of Vienna, where I investigate comparatively the brain bases of our capacity for music and language.
+In my present postdoctoral work, I pursue the comparative study of our cognitive capacities for music and for language.
 <br/><br/>
 The overarching question of my research aims towards a Helmholtzian endeavour that might be so worded: How does meaning, and in particular, emotion, emerge amongst music's different levels, from the individual notes' spectra to the syntactic abstractions required for the comprehension of large-scale musical form?
 &nbsp;